junxit/us-congress-bills-114/bill.md

 In this Act, unless otherwise expressly stated, the following definitions apply:

-- **(1)** *Administrator* The term “Administrator” means the Administrator of General Services.
+- **(1)** *Administrator* The term Administrator means the Administrator of General Services.
-- **(2)** *Board* The term “Board” means the Public Buildings Reform Board established by section 4.
+- **(2)** *Board* The term Board means the Public Buildings Reform Board established by section 4.
-- **(3)** *CERCLA* The term “CERCLA” means the Comprehensive Environmental Response, Compensation, and Liability Act of 1980 (42 U.S.C.
+- **(3)** *CERCLA* The term CERCLA means the Comprehensive Environmental Response, Compensation, and Liability Act of 1980 (42 U.S.C.
 9601 et seq.).
-- **(4)** *Federal agency* The term “Federal agency” means an executive department or independent establishment in the executive branch of the Government, and a wholly owned Government corporation.
+- **(4)** *Federal agency* The term Federal agency means an executive department or independent establishment in the executive branch of the Government, and a wholly owned Government corporation.
 - **(5)** *Federal civilian real property and civilian real property*
-  - **(A)** *In general* The terms “Federal civilian real property” and “civilian real property” refer to Federal real property assets, including public buildings as defined in section 3301(a) of title 40, United States Code, occupied and improved grounds, leased space, or other physical structures under the custody and control of any Federal agency.
+  - **(A)** *In general* The terms Federal civilian real property and civilian real property refer to Federal real property assets, including public buildings as defined in section 3301(a) of title 40, United States Code, occupied and improved grounds, leased space, or other physical structures under the custody and control of any Federal agency.
   - **(B)** *Exclusions* Subparagraph (A) shall not be construed as including any of the following types of property:
     - **(i)** Properties that are on military installations (including any fort, camp, post, naval training station, airfield proving ground, military supply depot, military school, or any similar facility of the Department of Defense).
     - **(ii)** A base, camp, post, station, yard, center, or homeport facility for any ship or activity under the jurisdiction of the Coast Guard.
     - **(iii)** Properties that are excluded for reasons of national security by the Director of the Office of Management and Budget.
-    - **(iv)** Properties that are excepted from the definition of the term “property” under section 102 of title 40, United States Code.
+    - **(iv)** Properties that are excepted from the definition of the term property under section 102 of title 40, United States Code.
     - **(v)** Indian and Native Alaskan properties, including—
       - **(I)** any property within the limits of an Indian reservation to which the United States owns title for the benefit of an Indian tribe; and
       - **(II)** any property title that is held in trust by the United States for the benefit of an Indian tribe or individual or held by an Indian tribe or individual subject to restriction by the United States against alienation.